The Ministry Falling

 As Harry watched Remus take the child's hand, he saw a mirror materialise on the wardrobe door.
 He quickly went through it.

 He found himself on a windy cliff top, and witnessed his sixteen year old Mirror sitting precariously at its edge.

-Harry strolled forward with the wind whipping his hair, and gazed below.
+Harry strolled forward with the wind whipping up his hair and gazed below.
 It would've been a good hundred metre drop, and the jagged rocks would've ripped anyone to shreds.
-Harry watched the waves pound them.
-He could taste the saltwater drops drifting in the wind.
+Harry watched the waves pound them, and tasted the saltwater drops drifting in the wind.

-But something was wrong as he turned to his Mirror.
-He observed every feature on his exhausted face.
-Mirror Harry was shivering and so white, he looked like death.
-His eyes were red and sores covered his mouth, his long hair wet and dirty.
-He watched the waves beneath.
-Just one move and he would disappear to its depths.
+But something was wrong.
+He observed every feature on his Mirror's exhausted, emaciated face.
+He was shivering and looked like a corpse as he watched the waves beneath.
+Just one move and he would fall.

-Harry turned around and surely enough, he saw Bellatrix and a couple of others waiting in the distance.
-Draco Malfoy approached the Mirror.
+Harry turned around and surely enough, he saw Bellatrix and others waiting in the distance.
+Draco Malfoy then approached the Mirror.